 Run over 2m2f on the Newmarket Rowley Mile course the Cesarewitch Handicap is one of the most popular betting races of the season.
 Along with the Cambridgeshire Handicap, that is run 2-3 weeks earlier, the two races are generally known as the Autumn Double and both contests are always ultra-competitive.
+They are two of the top events in horse racing.

 We take a look at the best stats ahead of the 2019 renewal that will hopefully allow you to whittle down the big field – this year run on Saturday 12th October.
 Did you know 13 of the last 17 winners returned a double-figure price in the betting, while we’ve seen just three winning favourites since 1993?